Trump visits Michigan Ford plant amid political tensions, does not wear mask

 Michigan Governor Gretchen Whitmer, seen as a potential vice presidential running mate for presumptive Democratic presidential nominee Joe Biden, is facing a backlash from some critics against her stay-at-home orders in a state hit hard by the last recession.
 Trump has encouraged anti-lockdown protests against Whitmer held in Michigan’s capital.

-In his meeting with African-American leaders, Trump spoke on the need to reopen churches, which like other parts of society have been affected by social distancing policies aimed at curbing the spread of the virus.

-“We’ve got to open our churches.
-People want to go in.
-I saw a scene today where people tried to break into a church ... not to break in and steal something.
-They want to be in their church,” Trump said, adding that he expected the U.S. Centers for Disease Control and Prevention to put out guidance on reopening places of worship as soon as Thursday.

-Whitmer on Thursday moved to further reopen Michigan’s economy through a series of executive orders.
+Whitmer, whose state has been hit by devastating floods, on Thursday moved to further reopen Michigan’s economy through a series of executive orders.

-Trump’s visit also comes amid tensions over federal resources for Michigan, which has been hit by devastating floods.
 Trump on Wednesday threatened to withhold federal funding from Michigan over its plan for expanded mail-in voting, saying without offering evidence that the practice could lead to voter fraud - though he later appeared to back off the threat.

-Trump on Thursday reiterated his opposition to mail-in voting but declined to discuss what funding he was considering trying to withhold.

-“If you’re president of the United States and you vote in Florida and you can’t be there, you should be able to send in a ballot.
-If you’re not well, you’re feeling terrible, you’re sick, you have a reasonable excuse, you should be able to vote by mail in,” Trump said.
+At the plant, Trump reiterated his opposition to mail-in voting, saying, “Voting by mail is wrought with fraud and abuse.”
+Democrats have accused Republicans of pursuing voter suppression policies aimed at voters who tend to back Democrats.

-Trump on Thursday pledged federal support to help with the “very bad” dam breaks, saying the Army Corps of Engineers will help with the flooding problem.
+Trump on Thursday pledged federal support to help with the “very bad” dam breaks in Michigan.
 Rising floodwaters have displaced thousands of residents near the city of Midland.

 Whitmer spoke with Trump on Wednesday.